Logo Dutch central governmentLogo Business.gov.nl, government information for entrepreneurs.MenuSearchSearchHomeCoronaRepaying corona support

 Any questions?

-Contact the Dutch Tax and Customs Administration or call the Tax Information Line (0800 - 0543) to request information about your tax debt.
+Contact the Tax Administration or call the Tax Information Line (0800 - 0543) to request information about your tax debt.
 Or you can request a statement of your tax debt from your tax consultant.
 You will then receive the debt statement by post or in your message box.